Breword/tmux/Contributing.md

 - Allow multiple targets either with multiple -t or by giving a pattern or both.

-- ([#1718](https://github.com/tmux/tmux/issues/1718)) Copy mode should behave
-  better if the pane outside is modified.
-The best idea so far is to copy the state when copy mode is entered, allowing the pane's old grid to continue to update, and provide a command and key binding to refresh from the latest grid manually.
-This would also allow entering copy mode for a pane in a different pane, meaning you could copy from a pane's history while still able to paste or type in the pane.

 - It would be nice to be able to remember the position in copy mode and go back to the same place when entering it again.
 How would this work if the pane scrolls?
 What about entering with the mouse?

 - It would be nice to have commands to build a paste buffer in copy mode by doing multiple copies.
-It would need to display the work in progress somewhere and have a command to add a chunk of text and a command to remove the last chunk and a command to clear.
+It would need to display the work in progress somewhere (bottom left?) and have a command to add a chunk of text and a command to remove the last chunk and a command to clear.

 - The lexer in cmd-parse.y should be a single state machine rather than separate functions for environment variables, strings and formats.